mattermost/docs/source/deployment/advanced-permissions.rst

 Advanced Permissions (E10/E20)
 ==============================

-Mattermost Admins can restrict how members interact with Mattermost functionality using Advanced Permissions.

 Permissions provide a way to customize how posts, channels, integrations, teams, and members are managed.
-Permissions in Mattermost can be applied to contexts such as teams, channels, and system-wide.
-Each context has a scheme - a set of rules governing what types of actions can be performed by users.
+Mattermost Admins can use Advanced Permissions to restrict how members interact with Mattermost functionality.
 The Mattermost permission system is based on a modified RBAC (role-based access control) architecture.

-This document describes the types of permissions that can be given to users in different contexts of Mattermost using the System Scheme and the Team Override Scheme.
+Advanced Permissions in Mattermost are applied using schemes which are a set of rules governing what types of actions can be performed by users system-wide, within specific teams, and within specific channels.
+This document describes the types of permissions that can be given to users of Mattermost using schemes as well as channel settings and supplementary roles.
 The `permissions backend documentation <https://docs.mattermost.com/deployment/permissions-backend.html>`_ provides additional technical details around permissions.

 .. note::